TGM SNOWSPORTS LIMITED – TERMS & CONDITIONS OF BOOKING B2B

-5.2 If TGM’s performance of any of its obligations under this Contract is prevented or delayed by any act or omission by the Customer or failure by the Customer to perform any relevant obligation (Customer Default), without limiting or affecting any other right or remedy available to it:
+6.2 If TGM’s performance of any of its obligations under this Contract is prevented or delayed by any act or omission by the Customer or failure by the Customer to perform any relevant obligation (Customer Default), without limiting or affecting any other right or remedy available to it:

 (a) by the deadline as set out in the Payment Plan; and

 (b) in full and in cleared funds to a bank account nominated in writing by TGM, and

 time for payment shall be of the essence under the Contract.
 This means that if the Customer fails to pay in accordance with the Payment Plan, TGM may have a right to terminate the Contract.

 7.5 All amounts payable by the Customer under the Contract are exclusive of amounts in respect of value added tax chargeable from time to time (VAT).
 Where any taxable supply for VAT purposes is made under the Contract by TGM to the Customer, the Customer shall, on receipt of a valid VAT invoice from TGM, pay to TGM such additional amounts in respect of VAT as are chargeable on the supply of the Services at the same time as payment is due for the supply of the Services in accordance with the Payment Plan.

 7.6 If the Customer fails to make a payment due to TGM under the Contract by the due date, then, without limiting TGM’s remedies under clause 10, the Customer shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
 Interest under this clause 7.6 will accrue each day at 2% a year above the Bank of England’s base rate from time to time, but at 2% a year for any period when that base rate is below 0%.